 Employees need to know what they do matters.
 Are they just tightening widgets, or are they building battleships?
 Make sure they know what the purpose of their work is, and make it a noble one.

-Insist on work-life balance.
+Insist on work-life balance: it’s important.
 Insist they take breaks.
-Insist they take vacation time.
-Refuse to allow them to login on their home computer after hours.
-Shut down email servers on Friday so no weekend email goes out.
+Refuse to allow them to log in on their home computer after hours.
 Whatever it takes.
 Implementing a digital employee time clock can help make this an easier transition.

 Not only do they need to know their purpose, but they need to know what everyone is working towards.
 Help them see, as much as possible, that the idea of team unity is necessary for that end game.
 Keep them posted on how it’s going.